junglok/tem-docs/docs/service/tools.md

 ## CryoSPARC
 * Description : A state of the art scientific software platform for cryo-electron microscopy (cryo-EM) used in research and drug discovery pipelines.
 * URL : [https://cryosparc.com](https://cryosparc.com)
-* Remarks : Running CryoSPARC instance is provided per each Research Group basis on their scratch directory (/tem/scratch/<GroupName>/.cryosparc)
+* Remarks : Running CryoSPARC instance is provided per each Research Group basis on their scratch directory (/tem/scratch/__GroupName__/.cryosparc)

 ???+ tip "Remarks on CryoSPARC"

-    Running CryoSPARC instance is provided per each Research Group basis on their scratch directory (/tem/scratch/<GroupName>/.cryosparc)
+    Running CryoSPARC instance is provided per each Research Group basis on their scratch directory (/tem/scratch/__GroupName__/.cryosparc)

-    For more details, please refer to [CryoSPARC] (../apps/cryosparc.md)
+    For more details, please refer to [CryoSPARC](../apps/cryosparc.md)

 ## CTFFind